yamule/rust_pdbloader/README.md

 A bunch of Rust snippet to play with data in PDB (https://www.rcsb.org/).

 These commits were created as a pointer to the state used in CASP14.

 A large update is planned.

-This software has its own matrix calculation module.
-It is HIGHLY DISCOURAGED and I completely agree with it.
+Note: This software has its own matrix calculation module.
+It (coding original module for matrix calculation) is HIGHLY DISCOURAGED.
+I recommend you to prepare other software for validating this software's output.

 ## Requirement